Designing and Evaluating AI Margin Notes in Document Reader Software: Introduction

 We explore the design of ``AI margin notes'' that leverage LLMs to enhance comments in document reader software through three controlled experiments.
 Every experiment required participants to read short, non-fiction documents while interacting with an LLM, primarily within comments, and answer reading comprehension questions two hours later.
 Each experiment focused on a different design parameter.
 First, we compared AI margin notes to traditional, chat-based prompting to better understand the effects of \emph{integration}.
 Second, we compared manually selecting text that an AI margin note is associated with, to automatically selecting text through an LLM-powered assistant to better understand the effects of \emph{selection automation}.
 Third, we explored different AI margin note techniques that leverage LLMs in different ways to understand the effects of \emph{human and AI involvement}.
 Specifically, AI margin notes that generate summaries, fill-in-the-blank exercises, responses to specific prompts, practice short answer questions, and feedback on how written text can be improved.

 Our results indicated that AI margin notes were preferred over chat interfaces and that selecting text for AI margin notes should be done manually.
 AI margin note techniques with varying levels of human and AI involvement were valued for different reasons.
 For example, techniques with more human involvement were typically associated with more psychological ownership, but techniques with more AI involvement were faster, less effortful, and generally preferred.
-Our work contributes the idea of AI margin notes and empirical results demonstrating that AI margin notes are a desirable feature for document reader software.
+Our work contributes: \begin{itemize} \item the idea of AI margin notes: comments that are enhanced with LLMs to support note-taking that is integrated with the document text; and \item empirical results from three experiments, each focusing on a specific design parameter, demonstrating that AI margin notes are a desirable feature for document reader software. \end{itemize}